kdeldycke/awesome-iam/readme.md

 - [Email marketing regulations around the world](https://github.com/threeheartsdigital/email-marketing-regulations) -
     As the world becomes increasingly connected, the email marketing regulation landscape becomes more and more complex.
+- [World's Biggest Data Breaches & Hacks](https://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/) - Don't be the next company leaking your customer's data.

 ### Anonymization